abauville/Sunaba/README.md

 - Create a file saving system
 - Add Darcy
 - For periodic BC, contribution from the other side should be considered for Cells2Particles interpolation
+- Find why Pe is not properly limited by Py
+- Find the bug in the elasticity (soolid is compressible, so deviatoric strain rate should be used, really)
+- Verify the advection of phi
+- Put the colorscale as a user input
+- Implement the proper deviatoric strain rate

 ## INSTALLATION